 Connect to a Hidden Wireless Network

-To connect in this way, you need to know the exact WiFi network name, the security type, and the password.
+To connect your TV to Wi-Fi this way, you need to know the exact network name, security type, and password.

 Connecting Via WPS PBC